Why Marian has the Experience to Lead

-Ryan’s own life experience has given her a deep and broad understanding about law enforcement, victimization, and the judicial system.
-In 1980, Ryan was a young Assistant District Attorney, just starting her career as a prosecutor, when she was the victim of a vicious assault and a witness to the murder of her then-boyfriend.
+Marian’s own life experience has given her a deep and broad understanding of law enforcement, victimization, and the judicial system.
+In 1980, Marian was a young Assistant District Attorney, just starting her career as a prosecutor, when she was the victim of a vicious assault and a witness to the murder of her then-boyfriend.
 Through this experience, she learned first-hand about the impact and significance of violent crime and of criminal prosecution.
-Ryan gained insight into the importance of an exhaustive and unassailable investigation, supportive victim advocacy, a fair trial, and a just and incontrovertible verdict.
+Marian gained insight into the importance of an exhaustive and unassailable investigation, supportive victim advocacy, a fair trial, and a just and incontrovertible verdict.
 The experience strengthened her resolve as she developed into a strong, empathetic and judicious prosecutor.

 PROTECTING OUR SENIORS

 Marian served for many years as the Chief of the District Attorney’s Office’s Elder and Disabled Unit, where she prosecuted crimes involving physical and financial abuse of some of the Commonwealth’s most vulnerable victims.
 In her current role as DA, Marian has worked to find innovative methods for reaching her aging population and protecting them from all forms of abuse.
 She regularly visits Councils on Aging and Senior Centers to provide tips for protection from scams, cyberfraud and increasingly from issues associated with the opioid epidemic, such as the recognizing the signs of substance misuse in family members and safe storage and protection of their medication.
 Marian has also created a resource program for grandparents raising grandchildren affected by the epidemic.

 SCHOOLS AND COLLEGES